Boston Celtics: 1979–1992: Larry Bird era

+Robert Parish, during his 14 year tenure with the Celtics, received 9 All-Star selections.

 Despite losing center Dave Cowens to retirement late in training camp, the Celtics went 62–20 under coach Bill Fitch in 1980–81.
-Once again, the Celtics faced the 76ers in the Eastern Conference Finals, falling behind 3–1 before coming back to win Game Seven, 91–90.
+Once again, the Celtics faced the 76ers in the Eastern Conference finals, falling behind 3–1 before coming back to win Game Seven, 91–90.
 The Celtics went on to win the 1981 NBA championship over the Houston Rockets, with Maxwell being named NBA Finals MVP.

 Following the 1981–82 season, the Celtics once again met the 76ers in the playoffs.
 This time, they lost in seven games.
 In 1983 the Celtics were swept in the playoffs (a first for the franchise) by the Milwaukee Bucks; afterwards, Fitch resigned and the team was sold to new owners led by Don Gaston.

 In 1983–84, the Celtics under new coach K. C. Jones would go 62–20 and return to the NBA Finals after a three-year hiatus.
 Boston came back from a 2–1 deficit to defeat the Lakers for their 15th championship.
 Bird renewed his college rivalry with Lakers star Magic Johnson during this series.
 After the season, Auerbach officially retired as general manager, but maintained the position of team president.
 He was succeeded by Jan Volk.

 In 1985, the Lakers and Celtics met again in the Finals, with the Lakers winning.
 This was the first time the Lakers had defeated the Celtics in the Finals and the only time the team had won a championship at Boston Garden.
 During the following off-season, the Celtics acquired Bill Walton from the Los Angeles Clippers in exchange for Cedric Maxwell.
 Walton had been an All-Star and league MVP while leading the Portland Trail Blazers to the 1977 NBA championship, but injuries had hobbled him since.
 Considered the best passing center in NBA history, he stayed healthy and was a big part of the Celtics' success in 1986.